Hughes brothers: Early lives

-The Hughes brothers were born in Detroit, Michigan to an African American father, Albert Hughes, and an Armenian American mother, Aida, whose family were Iranian Armenians from Tehran.
-Albert is the older of the twins by nine minutes; although they originally believed themselves to be fraternal twins, they suspect they may be identical despite not having had a DNA test.
+Albert and Allen Hughes were born in Detroit on April 1, 1972, the twin sons of Armenian-American mother Aida and African-American father Albert Hughes.
+Aida's family were Iranian-Armenians from Tehran.
+Albert is older by nine minutes.
+Although they originally believed themselves to be fraternal twins, the brothers now suspect they may be identical despite not having had a DNA test.
 Their parents divorced when they were two years old.
-The twins moved with their mother to Claremont, California, east of Los Angeles, when they were nine.
-Their mother raised Albert and Allen alone while putting herself through school and starting her own business, a vocational center.
+At the age of nine, the brothers moved with their mother to Claremont, California, where she raised them alone while putting herself through school and starting her own vocational center.
 Supportive of her sons' ambitions as filmmakers, she gave them a video camera when they were 12.
-The boys spent their free time making short films.
-When a teacher suggested that they make a "How To" film for an assignment, they complied with a short film, "How to Be a Burglar."
+They spent their free time making short films, and when a teacher suggested that they make a "How-To" film for an assignment, they created the short film How to Be a Burglar.

 Career

-After Allen had a son at the age of 18, the twins dropped out of high school and soon began working on music videos as teenagers, directing for artists like Tone Loc and Tupac Shakur.
-Their first feature film, 1993's Menace II Society premiered at the Cannes Film Festival.
-Centering on black, disenfranchised youth, it was made on a budget of $3.5 million when they were 20 years old.
+Allen and singer Stevvi Alexander had a son together at the age of 18, prompting the twins to drop out of high school and begin working on music videos.
+They soon directed for artists such as Tone Loc and Tupac Shakur.
+Their first feature film, 1993's Menace II Society, premiered at the Cannes Film Festival.
+Centering on a young black man from LA, that wanted out of the gang life.
+It was made on a budget of $3.5 million when they were 20 years old.
 Tyger Williams wrote the screenplay, and shared story credit with the brothers.
 It became a critical as well as a box office success and was nominated for an Independent Spirit Award for Best First Feature.
 Because of their previous experience in directing music videos, they became the first sibling duo since Jerry and David Zucker allowed a waiver by the Directors Guild of America to take co-credit as directors.

 Their second film was Dead Presidents in 1995.
-Dealing with the black underclass society like their feature film debut, and also starring Larenz Tate, the film centered on war veterans during the racially charged Vietnam War era.
+Dealing with the a young black man that served in Vietnam and how he dealt with society upon his return.
+Like their feature film debut, and also starring Larenz Tate, the film centered on war veterans during the racially charged Vietnam War era.
 The film, which was released at the New York Critics Film Festival, failed to make as much of a profit as their first film.
 They followed Dead Presidents with American Pimp, a feature-length documentary about the underground pimp culture and exploitation of women.
 It premiered at the 1999 Sundance Film Festival.
 They had originally set out to do an adaptation of Iceberg Slim's novel Pimp, but someone else acquired the rights.
-The brothers have stated that the film's perspective was partially shaped by being raised by their mother, who is a feminist.
+The brothers have stated that the film's perspective was partially shaped by being raised by their mother, who is a feminist and a lesbian.
 In between projects, they filmed several anti-handgun public service announcements.